Tag: decision architecture

 In many enterprises:

-• Decision rights are still centralized
+• Decision rights remain centralized

-• We still penalise risk more than inaction
+• Risk is punished more than inaction

-The result?
-Intelligence accumulates.
+Intelligence grows.
 Action stalls.

 When Insights Multiply, Confidence Shrinks

-Ironically, better information can lead to more difficult decision-making.
+Ironically, better information can make decisions harder.

 AI systems surface: